 £60,000 (maximum).

-More details around tax relief can be found in our recent blog, Understanding tax relief on pensions - are you missing out?
+More details around tax relief can be found in our article: Understanding tax relief on pensions - are you missing out?

 Remember, your tax relief counts towards your total pension contributions and therefore affects your annual allowance.
 So, don’t forget to factor this in when you’re calculating how much to put into your pension each year.
 You can normally only access your pension from age 55 (57 from 2028).